Introduction to law and national security programs

 The American Bar Association (ABA) has an accreditation and approval process for law schools, which applies to J.D. degrees and higher.
 You can also check for schools that are members of the Association of American Law Schools (AALS).

-Costs of the degree
+Cost of the degrees

 Bachelor’s degree programs at public schools have an average cost of around $10,000 for in-state students and $27,000 for those coming from out of state.
 This can vary by institution and program.
 Online courses tend to have similar tuition fees as campus-based programs in this field.